seikosantana/my-personal-notes/RFID Reader on Linux.md

 ### Solution
 I'm no Linux expert.
 I don't know how to fix the thing related to LIBUSB errors shown in journalctl and searches point to nothing.
 Tried everything I got in configuring the service unit file, and I gave up trying to do that, but came with a workaround, to check the service and start it if it hasn't started.
 I wrote a bash shell script, general purpose, not only for pcscd but can also be used for any other services.
 Check out [systemd-service-keepalive](https://github.com/seikosantana/systemd-service-keepalive).

+Edit per Feb 5 2022
+That solution does not work on Raspberry Pi 3 on boot.
+Although it is starting dead pcscd service, it wasn't able to register ACR122U device.
+After some investigation, unplug and re-plugging-in the reader solves the problem.
+To simulate this action, I found `uhubctl`. `uhubctl -R -a cycle` restarts the USB power and it simulates that behaviour.
+FIxed!

+(Will add an installer script to automate this)